 TGbe editor: please update the following paragraphs as shown below [CID 19367]

-If the channel specified by the operating class is not 320 MHz in bandwidth, the Frequency Segment 1 Channel Number field is set to the channel center frequency index of the secondary segment (frequency segment 1) being used currently, if operating in an 80+80 MHz operating class or set to 0 otherwise.
+If the operating class does not indicate a 320 MHz channel width (#19367), the Frequency Segment 1 Channel Number field is set to the channel center frequency index of the secondary segment (frequency segment 1) being used currently, if operating in an 80+80 MHz operating class or set to 0 otherwise.
 The value of the Frequency Segment 1 Channel Number field is one of the center frequency indices from the row corresponding to the operating class as defined in Annex E, or 0 if not operating in an 80+80 MHz operating class.

-If the channel specified by the operating class is 320 MHz in bandwidth, the Frequency Segment 1 Channel Number field is set to the center frequency of the channel.
+If the operating class indicates a 320 MHz channel width, the Frequency Segment 1 Channel Number field is set to the center frequency of the channel.

 9.3.3.2 Beacon frame format